yumh1/AgentNetworkProtocol/06-ANP-Agent Communication Meta-Protocol Specification.md

 Note:
 - This chapter is in the draft stage and may undergo significant adjustments based on actual conditions.
+- The current protocol implementation focuses on end-to-end message encryption and will later be modified to a solution based on did:wba and HTTP.

 ## Background